Setting up your rakeback

 Every time you launch a Spin, the room takes a commission: the rake.
 On most rooms, it's about 7% of the buy-in.
 On a €10 Spin, that gives:

-• €9.30 is redistributed among players through the multipliers
+• €9.30 is redistributed among the players through the multipliers

 • €0.70 goes into the room's pocket